ruijarimba/azure-pipelines-guidelines/guidelines/stages/consider-grouping-jobs.md

 Also, you can rerun a stage (successful or not) without rerunning the entire pipeline.

-Finally, when queueing a new build it allows you to skip the execution of one or more stages, which can be useful when you want to run only a subset of the pipeline.
+Finally, it allows us to run a pipeline partially by skipping one or more stages.
+For example, you can run only the build stage when validating a pull request.

 ## Related guidelines